DoubleZero (2Z)

 Revenue modeling for DoubleZero adoption across Avalanche, Sui, Aptos, Monad, NEAR, and MegaETH

 DoubleZero's fiber network is blockchain-agnostic.
 While the current revenue base is entirely Solana, expansion to other chains could dramatically transform the revenue profile.
-Below we model a 2026-2028 ramp across five target chains, using both a conservative 3% and the current 5% fee tier.
+Below we model a 2026-2028 ramp across five target chains, using both a conservative 3% and a 5% fee tier (the original Solana rate, now replaced by Edge subscriptions — included here for modeling purposes).

 Model Assumptions Coverage ramps from 10% (Year 1) → 25% (Year 2) → 40% (Year 3) per chain, mirroring Solana's observed trajectory.
 Revenue = Chain Validator Rewards × Coverage × Fee Rate.
-Solana continues growing from 47.2% to 55% coverage independently.
+Note: Solana's 5% validator fee was eliminated at epoch 939 in favor of Edge subscriptions.
+These projections use the historical fee rate for cross-chain comparability and will be updated once Edge subscription pricing is established for other chains.

 Target Chain Validator Economics